| Configuration of ALPFRame

 section is named after the DLL described by it and lists the ClassID-s

+of the COM classes implemented in that DLL.
 To avoid using the "ugly looking" ClassID values you

 can use the ALP engine COM aliasing feature introduced in the ALP